jpsaha/MOTP/_pages/EGMO.md

   * [Sunaina Pati](https://www.egmo.org/people/person2282/), participated in 2023 (S).
 -->

-For ease of reference, one may have a brief overview of participation of India in EGMO in recent times below, which relies on the information available at [this webpage](https://www.egmo.org/countries/country35/).
+For ease of reference, one may have a brief overview of participation of India in EGMO in recent times below, which relies on the information available at [this webpage](https://www.egmo.org/countries/country35/), which is significantly more detailed.

 <body style="height: 100%; margin: 0">
   <div id="container" style="height: 900%"></div>